rjgsousa/face-liveness-age-detector/README.md

 ### Video

-1. Install project with `make run-experiment-standalone`
+1. Run `make run-experiment-standalone`

 2. Results will be displayed as it processes the video

 ### Images Liveness

-1.
+1. run `make run-experiment-image-standalone`

 ## Documentation